tmont/tail-stack-events/README.md

 If installed locally, the path will be `node_modules/.bin/tail-stack-events`.

 ```
 CloudFormation event tailer

- Usage: tail-stack-events.js [--port port] [--procfile file] [...processes,...]
+Usage: tail-stack-events.js [options...]

 --help-h               Show this message
- --stack-name,-s   Name of the stack
+--stack-name, -s name  Name of the stack
 --die                  Kill the tail when a stack completion event occurs
- --follow,-f       Like "tail -f", poll forever (ignored if --die is present)
+--follow, -f           Like "tail -f", poll forever (ignored if --die is present)
- --number,-n num   Number of messages to display (max 100, defaults to 10)
+--number, -n num       Number of messages to display (max 100, defaults to 10)
 --outputs              Print out the stack outputs after tailing is complete
- --profile name    Name of credentials profile to use
- --key key         API key to use connect to AWS
- --secret secret   API secret to use to connect to AWS
 --region region        The AWS region the stack is in (defaults to us-east-1)

 Credentials:
-   By default, this script will use the default credentials you have
-   configured on your machine (either from the "default" profile in
-   ~/.aws/credentials or in various environment variables).
-If you
+  This will do the default AWS stuff.
+Set AWS_PROFILE environment variable to
-   wish to use a different profile, specify the name in the --profile
+  use a different profile, or update ~/.aws/credentials, or whatever the AWS
-   option.
-If you with to specify the key/secret manually, use the
-   --key and --secret options.
+  docs say to do.

 Examples:

   Print five previous events and successive events until stack update is complete:
     tail-stack-events -f --die -n 5 -s my-stack

   Print last 20 events for a stack in us-west-2 region
     tail-stack-events -n 20 -s my-stack --region us-west-2

-   Using a different credentials profile from ~/.aws/credentials
-     tail-stack-events -s my-stack --profile my-profile
 ```